aws-samples/eks-workshop/content/basic_concepts/_index.md

 ![Title Image](/images/basic_concepts/title.png)

 This chapter will introduce you to the basic workings of Kubernetes, laying the foundation for the hands-on portion of the workshop.
+This Basic Concepts chapter will introduce you to the following topics:

+{{% children showhidden="false" %}}